muzeffereli/ReactVideoChatApp/README.md

 # Video chat app for meetings with React.
- Just click the link below to explore: https://react-video-chatapp.netlify.app/
+ Just click the link to explore: https://react-video-chatapp.netlify.app/